MrinankKumar/ml-data-drift-reliability/README.md

 ### Confusion Matrix — High Drift
 ![High Drift](plots/confusion_high_drift.png.png)

 The results clearly show that artificial drift has minimal impact, while real distribution shift severely affects model performance.

+Experimental Study

+In this project, we looked at how machine learning models react when the data they see starts to change—what’s called covariate shift.

+What did we find?

+1. The more the data drifted, the worse the models got at making accurate predictions.
+2. If you check the confusion matrices, you’ll see things really fall apart when drift gets high.
+The model’s predictions just aren’t reliable anymore.
+3. The KS-test picks up on these distribution shifts pretty well.
+4. Setting a threshold on the KS score helps you figure out exactly when you need to retrain your model.

+The big takeaway?
+Catching drift isn’t enough.
+If you want your ML system to actually work out in the wild, you need to watch for drift, measure it, and step in when things go sideways.
+That’s how you keep your models trustworthy, even when the world keeps changing.

+## Automatic Drift Handling (System Response)

+When the system spots drift with a KS test, it jumps in and retrains the model using fresh data.
+That way, performance bounces back.

+Honestly, this is just how real-world machine learning works.
+If you’re running something like an IoT sensing system, you need things to stay reliable—even when everything keeps changing.

+## Comparison of Drift Detection Methods

+When the system spots drift with a KS test, it jumps in and retrains the model using fresh data.
+That way, performance bounces back.

+Honestly, this is just how real-world machine learning works.
+If you’re running something like an IoT sensing system, you need things to stay reliable—even when everything keeps changing.

 Key Observations